tekperfect/devops-docs/docs/courses/03-Version_Control/lessons/git.md

 Note: The staging environment, also called 'staging', is the new preferred term for this, but you can also see it referred to as the 'index'.

-Step 3: Add a file to the staging environment
+3. Add a file to the staging environment
    Add a file to the staging environment using the git add command.

 If you rerun the git status command, you'll see that git has added the file to the staging environment (notice the "Changes to be committed" line).